 - Non-slip socks/shoes

-- Avoid accident or injury by providing a safe environment.
+- Avoid accidents or injuries by providing a safe environment.

 - Introducing IV fluids and medications may cause bowel or bladder urgency and result in incontinent episodes.